The Power of Social Skills for Future Success

-“To the extent that we can characterize evolution as designing our modern brains, this is what our brains were wired for: reaching out to and interacting with others.
+To the extent that we can characterize evolution as designing our modern brains, this is what our brains were wired for: reaching out to and interacting with others.
 These are design features, not flaws.

 Project Oxygen shocked everyone by concluding that, among the eight most important qualities of Google’s top employees, STEM expertise comes in dead last.
-The seven top characteristics of success at Google are all soft skills: being a good coach; communicating and listening well; possessing insights into others (including others different values and points of view); having empathy toward and being supportive of one’s colleagues; being a good critical thinker and problem solver; and being able to make connections across complex ideas.
+The seven top characteristics of success at Google are all soft skills: being a good coach; communicating and listening well; possessing insights into others (including others different values and points of view); having empathy toward and being supportive of one’s colleagues; being a good critical thinker and problem solver, and being able to make connections across complex ideas.

 The labor market increasingly rewards social skills.
 Between 1980 and 2012, jobs requiring high levels of social interaction grew by nearly 12 percentage points as a share of the U.S. labor force.
 Math-intensive but less social jobs – including many STEM occupations – shrank by 3.3 percentage points over the same period.

-The boundaries between school life and home life have blurred in the past two decades.
-The homework load, in particular, has dictated how we prioritize our children’s time.
+The boundaries between school and home have blurred in the past few decades.
+The homework load, in particular, has dictated how we prioritize our children’s time outside of the classroom.
 We need to find a balance that allows time for the development and nurturing of relationships and the essential learning they provide.
-Empathy, communication, and listening are just a few of the many skills developed through relationships.
-As machines increasingly replace routine tasks, our value is our humanness.
-Helping our children develop their connections to others is essential to their lifelong health and well-being, as well as their ability to succeed in the workplace of tomorrow.
+Together, parents and schools can ensure that students have this time by reallocating some of the hours devoted to school-related work.